 A couple of years ago, you might have been met with blank stares if you asked someone where to find Perth's best ramen, but there's been a very real explosion of ramen joints in Perth lately, and it seems like a new one is popping up every five minutes.

 For you Perthlings who are still a bit unsure about ramen, let us explain.
-It’s oodles of noodles in a meat (usually pork) based broth which is often flavoured with soy or miso and topped with noms like pork and dried seaweed.
+It’s oodles of noodles in a pork based broth which is often flavoured with soy or miso and topped with delicious eats like pork and dried seaweed.
 It’s basically a warm hug in a bowl and will hit you right in them winter feels.

 Ask any ramen fanatic where to go and you will be sent straight to Nao.
 Do not pass go, do not collect $200.
 They have the best noodles known to man, four hearty broths to choose from—soy, miso, salty or spicy miso—and all of their ramen is topped with bean shoots, a slice of chashu (pork), bamboo shoots and dried seaweed.
 If you’re feeling hungry you can get extra toppings and if you’re feeling fancy you can get spinach or chilli infused noodles.

-Dosukoi had have a loyal following like no other at the Fremantle markets!
+Dosukoi has a loyal following like no other at the Fremantle markets!
 Try to go when it’s not too busy or you might be waiting a while, but if you do find yourself waiting, take solace in the fact that it’s worth it to get your mitts on some of Perth’s best ramen.
 The traditional ramen is perfect, but we're kind of obsessed with the prawn gyoza ramen.

 Tenkadori is an unassuming little place down the west end of Hay Street in Subiaco but it’s worth finding.
 You’ll have a choice of six different flavoured broths and at dinner time you get your ramen with gyoza #winning.